 XIMENA SIQUES: It's to see the humanity in other people; to see humanity in every living creature.

 JULIE CARSON: I think it really comes down to one very simple word, and that's “fair.”
 You know, equity is fairness.
 It's impartiality.
 It's treating people the way you want to be treated.
 It’s creating a workplace where people feel valued regardless of gender or race.
 It's very simple, but it's hard to execute.

-DOMINIQUE HARDY: I guess for me, it means championing the culture we want in our teams and frankly, our society.
+DOMINIQUE HARDY: It means championing the culture we want in our teams and, frankly, our society.
 It means coaching and supporting others.
-Hopefully all of that contributes to a sort of positive movement towards equality.
+Hopefully, all of that contributes to a sort of positive movement towards equality.